 These financial statements have been prepared in accordance with UK-adopted international accounting standards and with those parts of the Companies Act 2006 applicable to companies reporting under IFRS.
 The financial statements have been prepared under the historical cost convention.

-The financial statements are presented in Pounds Sterling (£), this being the presentation currency for The Sacred Groves CIC.
-The functional currency of The Sacred Groves CIC is US Dollars (\$).
+The financial statements are presented in Pounds Sterling (\pounds) which is the presentation currency for The Sacred Groves C.I.C. and the functional currency of The Sacred Groves C.I.C. is US Dollars (\$).

 Going concern